kribo852/JavaPythonProjects/README.md

 # JavaPythonProjects

 a repo for java or python projects
-I thougth I'd make a small repo with some mini project.
+I thougth I'd make a small repo with some mini projects.

-ideally, it will contain a few examples in java and python.
+ideally, it will contain a few examples in Java and Python.
 I also thought about making examples in a third language but I have not decided yet.

 the examples I want to include is: